ashleyfong21/basic-editing-workflow-demo/README.md

 # Header 1
 This is body of text under the first **header**
 ## Header 2
 This is body of text under the second *header*
 ### Header 3
-This is a life
+This is a list
 * item 1
 * item 2
 * item 3